 YHA School Trips

 There are currently no volunteering opportunities at YHA Alnwick.
-Please visit YHA Volunteering to see what opportunities are available at YHA.
+For information on volunteering, visit YHA Volunteering.

 Back in the 1820s these buildings were leased to the local constabulary, the forerunner of the police force in Northumberland.
 A passage led through between the two buildings to a cobbled yard, illuminated by a gas lamp - rather extravagant for a domestic property.
 Here a small stable was provided for the pony that used to haul the police cart.
 The cobbles, the stable and the gas lamp bracket still exist.
 The courthouse and police houses fell out of use when the new police station and court room was constructed on Prudhoe Street in the 1920s.